activescott/gpu-agent/README.md

 - Interesting benchmarks at https://lambdalabs.com/gpu-benchmarks but not that many cards.
 They do have a repo to repro the benchmarks
 - https://github.com/jef/streetmerchant/blob/main/src/store/lookup.ts has a scraper.
 Says it works with gamestop but it doesn't appear to.
 It also only supports specific links.
-- Gamestop has an affiliate program for 1.5% and VERY good prices on GPU: https://www.gamestop.com/affiliate.html

 - NOTE: Best buy pays 0.0% to affiliates for computer hardware cards :/

 ### Marketing